Skip to Content

 To find out what's causing your diarrhea, your doctor will:

-• Order a blood or stool sample to test for signs of infection or disease.
+• Order a blood or stool sample – This is an easy way to rule out infections or diseases.

 Usually, diarrhea will go away on its own and doesn't need treatment.
 But some home treatments can make you feel better.